certik/hermes2d/doc/src/tutorial.rst

     Mesh::unrefine_element(int id)
     Mesh::unrefine_all_elements()

-See files `mesh1.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/mesh1.cpp>`_ and `mesh2.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/mesh2.cpp>`_ for details.
+See the file `mesh.cpp <http://hpfem.org/git/gitweb.cgi/hermes2d.git/blob/HEAD:/src/mesh.cpp>`_ for details.
 The following code illustrates how to visualize the mesh using the class MeshView:
 ::

     // display the mesh